aelkouhen/aelkouhen.github.io/_posts/data-gcp/2023-11-21-data-gcp-part-1.md

 ![](https://storage.googleapis.com/gweb-cloudblog-publish/images/Which-Database_v03-22-23.max-2000x2000.jpg){: .mx-auto.d-block :} *Google Cloud database options.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-5- **Data Warehouses**: A data warehouse is a standard OLAP data architecture (don’t dare call it an analytical database; Bill Inmon will be upset).
+**5- Data Warehouses**: A data warehouse is a standard OLAP data architecture (don’t dare call it an analytical database; Bill Inmon will be upset).
 It tends to handle large amounts of data quickly, allowing users to analyze facts according to multiple dimensions in tandem (Cube).
 In Google Cloud, [**_BigQuery_**](https://cloud.google.com/bigquery) is a fully managed, serverless data warehouse service that enables scalable analysis over petabytes of data.

-6- **Date Lakehouses**: A data lakehouse combines the low-cost, scalable storage of a data lake and the structure and management features of a data warehouse.
+**6- Date Lakehouses**: A data lakehouse combines the low-cost, scalable storage of a data lake and the structure and management features of a data warehouse.
 Google Cloud provides [**_BigLake_**](https://cloud.google.com/biglake) as a storage engine that provides a unified interface for analytics and AI engines to query multiformat, multi-cloud, and multimodal data securely, governed, and performantly.
 It unifies data warehouses and data lakes into a consistent format for faster data analytics across multi-cloud storage and open formats.

-7- **Transfert Services**: Google Cloud provides a few transfer services to move data from other cloud providers or from a physical appliance.
+**7- Transfert Services**: Google Cloud provides a few transfer services to move data from other cloud providers or from a physical appliance.

 These services cater to different storage needs, whether you require object storage, relational databases, NoSQL databases, file storage, or other forms of data storage and management within the Google Cloud Platform.
 In the next sections, I will dive into each service to demonstrate how to ingest and load data into it.

+## Data Ingest according to Google Cloud Services
-## Ingest data into Object Storage
+### 1- Ingest data into Object Storage
 Cloud Storage is a service for storing your objects in Google Cloud.
 An object is an immutable piece of data consisting of a file of any format.
 You store objects in containers called buckets.
 All buckets are associated with a project, and you can group your projects under an organization.

 ![](https://cloud.google.com/static/storage/images/gcs-intro.svg){: .mx-auto.d-block :} *Cloud Storage Structure.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}